Facundo Affranchino

-Facundo Andrés Affranchino (born 9 February 1990) is an Argentine footballer currently playing for Atlético Rafaela.
+Facundo Andrés Affranchino (born 9 February 1990) is an Argentine footballer.

 Career

 Affranchino made his debut as a 16-year-old on November 10, 2007, in a River Plate's 2–1 away loss to Huracán where he played 81 minutes as a right winger.

 Affranchino was part of the squad that won the Clausura 2008 tournament, but he did not actually feature in any of the games.

 In the 2010 Clausura, Affranchino entered and scored his first goal for River against San Lorenzo, giving River a 1–0.

 In the 2010 Apertura, he scored his second goal for the club against Huracan in the second round.
 River won the match 1-0 thanks to his goal.